halayli/lthread/docs/socket.rst

     lthread version of recvfrom(2). `man 2 recvfrom` for more details.

-    :return: Returns number of bytes read, -1 on failure and -2 on timeout.
+    :return: Returns number of bytes read.
+    :return: 0 if socket is closed.
+    :return: -1 on failure.
+    :return: -2 on timeout.

 lthread_send
 --------------